ba1man/UsabilityTest/README.md

 ## Submit results

-We want newly generated files under these directories:
+We want all newly generated files under these directories:

 * `logs/`
 * `time-records/`